ThatRumbu/discord-rumbot/readme.md

 ## Usage

 The layout's kinda wack already so I'll just chuck the basic commands here I s'pose, it's just cog management shit.
-The default command prefix is `..` so I'll be using that here but that easy asf to change so no stress if you think it's weird.
+The default command prefix is `..` so I'll be using that here, but it's easy asf to change so no stress if you think it's weird.
 I also put in way more aliases than I needed to so I'm not gonna put them in here but if it would make sense it'll probably work.

 ### cogs